cthing/meazure/README.md

   URL on line 2 from `https:` to `http:`.
 Position log files saved by Meazure 2.0 can be opened by Meazure 3.0 without modification.

+- The position log file does not indicate if an angle is the supplemental angle.

 - Meazure now accommodates high DPI displays (e.g. 4K) and the DPI scaling often used with them.
 However, you must restart Meazure if you change the DPI scaling while it is running.